g1llz/pagseguro-subscription/readme.md

-Project to helper the use of a PAGSEGURO subscribe method
+#### Project to helper the use of PAGSEGURO subscribe method

+.. every contribution is welcome :ok_hand: